-(Psalms 103:14) For he knows our frame; he remembers that we are dust.
+(Psalms 103:14) for he knows how we are formed, he remembers that we are dust.

 One reason the LORD shows compassion toward us is the LORD created us from the dust of the ground and the LORD knows our bodies will return to the dust of the ground.
 The LORD knows the inclinations of our hearts.
 Our inclinations may be evil only continually as most were in the days of Noah.
 We are imperfect human beings; our heart inclinations may be to love, to seek, and to serve the LORD at all times, even though we are sometimes overcome by temptations from the world, our flesh, and the devil leading to sin, sorrow, repentance, and a return to obedience.